 How long should my Medical CV be?

 Your CV should be as long as it needs be.
 But no longer.
 Remember to only including information that is relevant to the job you are applying.
 For example, if its a clinical role with not much research it’s probably best to shorten up your research section to recent and relevant activities.
+Don’t sacrifice page length for aesthetics.
+If you need an extra page so it looks well set out then use that extra page.
+As a basic rule of thumb most RMOs and Registrars will be able to get their CV to 4 pages.
+Most Advanced Trainees and Consultants might need 6 to 8 pages.

 How often should I update my Medical CV?

+Short Answer.
+Each and every time you apply for a new position.
+Try to keep a master CV somewhere with all your experiences and achievements.
+LinkedIn can be useful for this.
 Review your master CV alongside your most recent CV.
 Make a copy of this recent CV and update it for the new job adding in relevant components from your master CV.

 Can I include volunteer experiences and hobbies on my Medical CV?